okteto/build/README.md

 ### `secrets`

 A list of semi-colon secrets.
-Each with format: id=mysecret,src=/local/secret
+Each with format: id=mysecret,src=/local/secret.
+Only available with a Dockerfile file.

 ### `platform`